-If you are a Reservist or National Guardsman called to Active Duty you may be worried about your health care coverage.
-Don't worry - you and your family are covered under TRICARE.
+If you are a Reservist or National Guard called to active duty you may be worried about your health care coverage.
+Don't worry - you and your family are covered under Tricare.

 In addition, as a reservist you may be eligible for the Transitional Assistance Management Program (TAMP) upon demobilization.

 When on military duty, Reserve Component (RC) members are covered for any injury, illness or disease incurred or aggravated in the line of duty.
 This includes traveling directly to or from the place where they perform military duty.

 When ordered to active duty for more than 30 consecutive days, RC members and their family's heath and dental care needs are covered under several Tricare options:

 Reserve members and National Guard members called to active duty are covered under Tricare.
 Family members are covered as well.

 If you have received delayed-effective-date active duty orders with a reporting date some time in the future, did you know you and your family might already be eligible for health care coverage under Tricare?
 Learn more about Early Eligibility.

 Go to our Tricare Overview page to read more.